meg768/homebridge-ikea-tradfri-gateway/README.md

 ## Bugfixes/Updates

 * 2018-01-29 - Can now have accessories with the same name in the IKEA app
 * 2018-02-04 - Updated to work with gateway version 1.3.14.
                The security code must now be present in **~/.homebrige/config.json**.
 * 2019-01-19 - Added support for outlets.
 * 2019-08-19 - Added support for blinds.
+* 2019-08-25 - Added support for auto detecting the IKEA gateway.

 ## Useful Links